waterproofpatch/monopoly/README.md

 docker-compose up --build
 ```

 ## Deployment

 This repo is set up to deploy to heroku.

-You'll have to make changes to point to your heroku instance in the `backend/heroku-deploy.sh` and `frontend/heroku-deploy.sh` scripts.
+You'll have to make changes to point to your heroku instance in:

+* `backend/heroku-deploy.sh`
+* `frontend/heroku-deploy.sh`

 ```bash
 cd frontend && make deploy